nestjs/nest/sample/31-graphql-federation-code-first/README.md

 # GraphQL Federation - Code First

-A simple example of GraphQL Federation using Code First approach
+A simple example of GraphQL Federation using Code First approach.

 ## Execution

-You need to start all three apps

-Its important, that you start the two sub-graph applications first, then the gatway.
-Otherwise the gateway cannot fetch the schemas from the sub-graphs
+Make sure to start the two sub-graph applications first, then the gatway.
+Otherwise the gateway won't be able to fetch schemas from the sub-graphs.

 ```sh
 cd users-application && npm run start